Create The Ultimate BBQ Shelter or Grill Shed

 To make the ultimate BBQ shelter, you'd need to think about how much space you'd like, what you'd hope to store inside, and how you'd like it to look.

 There are a few key things to consider as your mind map your ideal BBQ shelter.

 - Make sure there's seating for your guests.
-If you're thinking about getting a BBQ shelter, chances are good that you like to make meals for your friends.
-If this is the case, make sure you have enough space to entertain your guests.
+If you're thinking about getting a BBQ shelter, the chances are good that you like to make meals for your friends.
+If this is the case, make sure you have enough space for entertaining your guests.
 Do you have room for a table set and comfortable seating?